Ashley Hunter (footballer): Salford City (loan)

 In January 2020, Fleetwood manager Joey Barton reported that he was due to go out on loan to Salford City after an agreement was made between the clubs.
 The move was later confirmed by Salford.

 On 18 January, Hunter was sent off on his début after picking up two yellow cards in a match against Forest Green Rovers.
 He scored his first goal for the club ten days later, scoring the third goal of a 4–0 away win against Cambridge United, when he "hooked a fine finish into the far corner".
 On 7 March, Hunter scored both goals in a 2–0 victory against Bradford City, the first of which was later voted Salford's goal of the season.

 Salford City

 Hunter joined Salford permanently on 17 July, signing a two-year deal for an undisclosed fee.
 He scored his first goal after rejoining the club on the opening day of the 2020–21 season against Exeter City, scoring the equalising goal in a 2–2 draw.
 On 24 November, he scored two "stunning" goals in a 2–1 victory over Morecambe.
 On 6 December, Hunter scored the only goal against Barrow in the club's first Football League game with an attendance since 1972.
 He was released by Salford at the end of the 2021–22 season.

 Morecambe

 On 12 July 2022, Hunter joined League One club Morecambe on a one-year deal.

+Milton Keynes Dons

+On 4 August 2023, Hunter joined League Two club Milton Keynes Dons on a free transfer following his release from Morecambe.
+He made his debut a day later in the opening game of the 2023–24 season on 5 August 2023, in a 5–3 away win over Wrexham having come on as a 78th-minute substitute.

+On 26 January 2024, Hunter departed the club having had his contract terminated by mutual consent.

+AFC Fylde

+On 31 January 2024, Hunter joined National League club AFC Fylde on a short-term contract until the end of the season.
+He departed the club at the end of his short-term contract.

+Accrington Stanley

+On 6 August 2024, Hunter joined Accrington Stanley on a one year deal.

+On 9 May 2025, Accrington Stanley announced the player would be leaving when his contract expired in June.